 Source: Survey with social media, 2020

-For additional information, the shape of the green tomato is rather large with a green color and a rather hard texture because it has fairly small water content.
+For additional information, the shape of the green tomato is rather large with a green colour and a rather hard texture because it has fairly small water content.
 Actually these tomatoes are tomatoes that are harvested before cooking.
 This tomato is usually used as an ingredient of stir-fry and vegetable sauce because it tastes fresh and sour.
 Second, beef tomatoes have the biggest shape when compared to other types of tomatoes.
 Many Americans mention tomato beefsteak because the meat tends to be thick.
 Weight per fruit can even reach 500 grams or more.
 The round shape is not smooth even some are irregular.
 Tomato skin is thin and has a lot of seed space.
 Because of its very large size, this type of tomato is often used as a sandwich and burger filling.
 However, it is not uncommon for chefs to use it as stir-fry ingredients or other dishes that do require large tomatoes [14], [15], [16].

-Third, cherry tomatoes are cute, small, oval.
-When you are young the color of the cherry tomatoes is pale green and when they are ripe they turn orange to reddish.
+Third, cherry tomatoes are cute, small, and oval.
+When you are young the colour of the cherry tomatoes is pale green and when they are ripe they turn orange to reddish.
 The taste of the meat is quite sweet and contains quite a lot of water.
-This cherry tomato is usually used as a complement to salat or eaten fresh directly.
+This cherry tomato is usually used as a complement to salad or eaten fresh directly.
 Fourth, tomatoes with plum type, their appearance is very similar to plums.
 The shape is round and oval, the flesh has a lot of water content, little seed space, and has a thin skin surface.
 This tomato is often referred to as tomato processing of tomato paste because it is generally processed for dishes that require a relatively long time such as pasta or tomato sauce.
 In addition, it is generally also used for stir-frying and tomato juice [17].

 The fifth is a tomato globe that has a uniform round shape with a size that is not too big.
 The taste was not too sour.
 Usually used in main meals, sandwiches, burgers, and salads.
 Because it is always cut or sliced when processing it, this type of tomato is often referred to as slicing tomato.
 This one tomato is often found in traditional markets or supermarkets and is also widely cultivated commercially [18], [19].

-Problems with tomato GAPOKTAN in Indonesia indeed cause big problems, especially in the carrying capacity of electricity and water infrastructure in the tomato production process.
+Problems with tomato Gapoktan in Indonesia indeed cause big problems, especially in the carrying capacity of electricity and water infrastructure in the tomato production process.
 The following are the results of interviews on social and economic indicators relating to these two infrastructures.

 Table 7 outlines the social and economic indicators which concern the availability of electricity and water infrastructure, which have different answers by informants.
 For social indicators, the answer "yes" was mostly answered on the 5th question as many as 52 people (72.22%).
-Meanwhile, from a similar indicator, the dominant "maybe" the answer is stated by the informant unit in question 4 which is 35 or 48.61% GAPOKTAN tomatoes.
+Meanwhile, from a similar indicator, the dominant "maybe" the answer is stated by the informant unit in question 4 which is 35 or 48.61% Gapoktan tomatoes.
 From the answer "no", the highest in the third question reached 43 informants (59.72%).
-Interestingly, in economic indicators, generally, GAPOKTAN tomatoes that give a "yes" answer are in the second question of 41 (56.94%), while the response to the "possible" answer is in the third question, 29 informants or 40.28 %.
+Interestingly, in economic indicators, generally, Gapoktan tomatoes that give a "yes" answer are in the second question of 41 (56.94%), while the response to the "possible" answer is in the third question, 29 informants or 40.28 %.
 On the other hand, those who answered "no" were dominant in the first question by 47 informants (65.28%).

 Table 7.
 Informant response during COVID-19